Let’s go rafting! But now what to pack?

 - Sunglasses.
 Eye protection from the sun is important.
 Polarized sunglasses are worth the extra money, and you will wear them again.
 You will be able to see more on the water, and this also can prevent headaches.
 That said, make sure you have some solid attachment to your shades.
 We recommend “chums” or “croakies.”
 It may be worth bringing a good pair as well as a less expensive back up pair.

 - Hats on the river are nice.
 Sometimes people show up with huge sun hats, or something more along what guides call the “beekeeper look,” (think khaki colored with all sorts of shade and neck flaps).
 Both are fine, but at minimum bring a baseball style hat.
 Also know that it may blow into the river and you may never see it again.
 So maybe don’t bring your favorite one, and it’s not a bad idea to bring a back up since they are fairly packable.
 Remember, hats are a way to show your personality and flair with function!

 - Also, no matter how hot or cold your trip is, bring a warm beanie!
 Heat escapes our heads very quickly, and this is a small item that can make a big difference in your comfort.
 And if you never need to wear it, so what, it’s small.
-Look for synthetics, especially merino wool.
+Look for synthetics or even better merino wool.

 - **A note on helmets: if you are required to wear a helmet while running rapids, a baseball cap typically fits well under most helmets giving some protection from the sun.

 - Good Rain Gear is key.
 We’ve written a separate blog post just about selecting rain gear since it is so important.
 Quality rain gear will protect you from rain and splashy days on the river.